DrGBL/WES.WGS/README.md

 Here's a summary of what each function does, with more comments in each specific file:

+`exclusionList.sh`: this is the suggested code to obtain the list of variants to be used to build our list of exclusion variants list.

 `01.autosomalXY.sh`: removes mitochondrial DNA (chrM).

 `02.norm.ID.sh`: normalizes and left aligns variants using the reference genome.